 Each firm is also required to submit a copy of the report on its most recent peer review, including the related letter of comments and the firm’s response to the letter of comments.
 This should also include a statement whether that peer review included a review of specific local government engagements.

 The firm shall also provide information on the results of any federal or state desk reviews or field reviews of its audits during the past three (3) years.
 In addition, the firm shall provide information on the circumstances and status of any disciplinary action taken or pending against the firm during the past three (3) years with state regulatory bodies or professional organizations.
-The firm shall explain all pending, local office litigation and all litigation related to the firm's audits of State or Local Government entities.
+The firm shall explain all pending local office litigation and all litigation related to the firm's audits of State or Local Government entities.

 Partner, Supervisory and Staff Qualifications and Experience